learn-co-curriculum/phase-1-control-flow-lab/README.md

 problem we are solving.

 ## Instructions
-There are three functions you need to declare and fill in:
+There are three functions have been declared for you.
+You will need to fill in the following code:
 * `scuberGreetingForFeet()` — Use `if` and `else if` statements to return the correct greeting based on the distance the passenger desires to travel.
 * `ternaryCheckCity()` — Use a ternary operator to return the correct response